Similar to an American Halloween, Dia de los Muertos is a

 Day of the Dead - Dia

-de los Muertos - Day of the Dead central, including
+de los Muertos - Check out Day of the Dead central, including

 an extensive cache of articles and photo essays on the altar